danlentz/cl-ctrie/readme.md

 common-lisp programmer.
 Nearly all exported symbols of the CL-CTRIE package begin with the prefix "ctrie" and thus can be convenientely incorporated via USE-PACKAGE or equivalent package definition.
-The following definitions comprise the public user api:
+The following definitions comprise a quick reference to the the public user api:

 * * * * *